Terms and conditions

 The Supplier's liability for defects for wearing parts that normally last for less than one year shall only apply for the expected lifetime of such wearing parts.

-If the Buyer complains about a Product within the expiry of the complaint period described above, the Buyer shall (if necessary subject to their signing a confidentiality agreement) give the Supplier and any third parties appointed by the Supplier access to the application and/or the website to initiate an investigation of the Product complained about, including how it has been used.
+If the Buyer complains about a Product within the expiry of the complaint period described above, the Buyer must (if necessary subject to their signing a confidentiality agreement) give the Supplier and any third parties authorised by the Supplier access to the application and/or the website to initiate an investigation of the Product complained about, including how it has been used.

 Likewise, the Buyer shall make all relevant data related to the Product and its use (such as, but not limited to; Buyer's or third party's measurements, drawings, designs, operational approvals, and data sheets etc. that may assist in identifying the cause) available for the Supplier's investigations.

-6.4 The Supplier undertakes, within the complaint period, to either deliver a new Product free of charge and at its own discretion to replace a defective Product or to remedy the defect.
+6.4 Within the complaint period, Supplier undertakes, free of charge and at its own discretion, either to deliver a new Product to replace a defective Product or to remedy the defect.
 The Supplier's obligation to remedy defects does not include an obligation to bear the costs of replacement media or replacement fluids, such as for example refrigerants.
 Rectification may take place either at the Supplier or at the Buyer, depending on what the Supplier considers most appropriate.
 For replacement products or parts made available to the Buyer by the Supplier, the complaint period stated in clause 6.3 applies.
-If the Supplier claims replaced parts or a replaced Product, the ownership of these shall vest in the Supplier.
+If the Supplier claims replaced parts or a replaced Product, the ownership of these or this shall accrue to the Supplier.
 The Buyer shall bear any costs of destruction.

-6.5 Transportation of defective parts or Products to Supplier shall be at Buyer's risk and expense, while transportation of a replaced or repaired part or Product to the place of delivery shall be at Supplier's risk and expense.
-If Supplier carries out remedial work at Buyer's premises, the latter shall pay travel expenses and subsistence during travel and working hours for Supplier's personnel.
+6.5 Transport of defective parts or Products to Supplier is at Buyer's risk and expense, while transport of a replaced or repaired part or Product to the place of delivery is at Supplier's risk and expense.
+If the Supplier carries out remedial work at the Buyer's premises, the Buyer shall pay travelling expenses and board during travelling and working hours for the Supplier's personnel.
 The Buyer shall bear the additional costs arising from the Product being at a place other than the place of delivery.

 6.8 The Buyer shall immediately upon receipt examine the Product in accordance with good business practice.